-- a) The Validation and Approvals Committee may approve programmes to be offered in full-time, part-time, block teaching, hybrids or e-learning modes. - b) Students will normally be registered on one mode only, but may be permitted to transfer from one mode to another with the agreement of the Executive Dean.
+- a) The Validation and Approvals Committee may approve programmes to be offered in full-time, part-time, block teaching or e-learning modes. - b) Students will normally be registered on one mode only, but may be permitted to transfer from one mode to another with the agreement of the Pro Vice-Chancellor (Curriculum, Teaching and Learning).